ioer-dresden/carto-lab-docker/README.md

 ------

 > :warning: **We aim for compatibility of all included geo-packages by pinning specific versions**, but once in a while new releases may require updates to these pinnings in [environment_default.yml](environment_default.yml).
-> It is recommended to use the docker images available in [our registry](https://gitlab.vgiscience.de/lbsn/tools/jupyterlab/container_registry), if the current Dockerfile has build issues.
+> It is recommended to use the tested docker images available in [our registry](https://gitlab.vgiscience.de/lbsn/tools/jupyterlab/container_registry), if the current Dockerfile has build issues.

 **tl:dr**

-To Start the docker container locally:
+To start the docker container locally:

 ```bash
 git clone git@gitlab.vgiscience.de:lbsn/tools/jupyterlab.git